Sathyam Paranja Viswasikkuvo: Plot

-Suni is a daily wages worker, who lives in a modest house with his wife Geetha and their daughter.
-Geetha had left her home to be with Suni and is pretty sad about her husband’s drinking habit.
+Suni is a daily wage worker who lives in a modest house with his wife, Geetha, and their daughter.
+Geetha had left her home to be with Suni and is pretty sad about her husband's drinking habit.

 One night Suni finds a lorry that has just met with an accident.
-He is excited seeing that the lorry was carrying bottles of foreign liquor.
+He is excited seeing that the lorry is carrying bottles of foreign liquor.
 He calls his friends and they decide to loot some boxes of liquor.
 Their troubles start from then on.